vultr/whmcs-vultr/docs/index.md

 ## Scope

-This document will cover the process of installing and configuring the official Vultr WHMCS Module.
-Modules downloaded from third-party websites are not supported by Vultr.
+This document will cover the process of installing and configuring the Vultr WHMCS Module.

 ## Module Features